sangeeta-chakalabbi/RESTAssuredTest/README.md

 ## Happy Path

 ```
-1.As a surfer, for I will get a list of short listed beaches on a given day
+1.As a surfer, I get a list of short listed beaches to consider on a given day
 ```